balder-dev/balder/doc/source/basics/vdevices.rst

 vDevices
 ========

-A vDevice is a inner-feature device that describes a possible other device this feature interacts with.
+A vDevice is a device-like class that describes a virtual device this feature interacts with.
+It is defined as an inner class of a feature which is a subclass of :class:`VDevice`.
+Balder will ensure that in case you are using this feature inside an scenario/setup, a real device (which implements at least the features of your VDevice) is mapped to it.

 You simply create a vDevice, describe which features it should have (by instantiating them like it is done with normal devices) and use them.
 All other things will be automatically managed from Balder.

 Let's go back to the example from earlier.
 Instead of giving the attribute as method parameters, you can create a vDevice that uses the ``HttpServerFeature``.
 This allows you to access the properties and methods of the